-His close musical mentors include esteemed teacher of conductors Gustav Meier, as well as Robert Spano and Kurt Masur.
-After participating in the 2012 Kurt Masur Conductors Seminar in New York City — where he shared the podium with Maestro Masur in concert — Bairos was awarded the prestigious and highly selective Felix Mendelssohn-Bartholdy Scholarship by the US Mendelssohn Foundation and Maestro Masur.
-Bairos subsequently traveled to Germany to conduct concerts with the Leipzig Symphony Orchestra, assist at the Gewandhaus Orchestra, and further his studies and mentorship of early romantic era music with Maestro Masur.
-A graduate of both the Peabody Conservatory’s Orchestral Conducting program and the American Academy of Conducting at Aspen, Bairos has also worked with Marin Alsop, Jorma Panula, Hugh Wolff, and Larry Ratcleff.
+Bairos’s musical mentors included esteemed teacher of conductors Gustav Meier, as well as Robert Spano, Jorma Panula, and Kurt Masur.
+After participating in the 2012 Kurt Masur Conductors Seminar in New York City — where he shared the podium with Maestro Masur in concert — Bairos was awarded the prestigious Felix Mendelssohn-Bartholdy Scholarship by the US Mendelssohn Foundation and Kurt Masur.
+Bairos subsequently traveled to Germany to conduct concerts with the Leipzig Symphony Orchestra, assist at the Gewandhaus Orchestra, and further his studies and mentorship with Maestro Masur.
+Jacomo is a graduate of the famed conducting programs of both the Peabody Institute and Aspen Music Festival.

 A graduate of The Juilliard School, Bairos is an accomplished and award-winning tubist, having given master classes and concerts with major festivals and orchestras around the world.
 Bairos has performed, toured, and recorded with the New York Philharmonic as well as with the symphony orchestras of Chicago, Cincinnati, and Seattle.
 He has held principal positions with orchestras in America and Spain, and from 2004-2007 Bairos was principal Tuba for the Singapore Symphony Orchestra.